laserjobs/APERTURE-LLM/README.md

 ## 8. Contributing

 The APERTURE-LLM is a truly ambitious and open-ended project.
 We invite the brightest minds in AI, machine learning, and computational science to contribute to this groundbreaking endeavor.
-If you are passionate about building the next generation of intelligent systems, please refer to our (future) `CONTRIBUTING.md` for detailed guidelines.
+If you are passionate about building the next generation of intelligent systems, please refer to our `CONTRIBUTING.md` for detailed guidelines.

 ## 9. License